-From user’s behavior like how pages are loading, HTTPS configuration of pages, and mobile usability.
+From user behavior like how pages load, HTTPS configuration of pages, and mobile usability.

-This section shows users’ behavior data like how pages are loading, HTTPS configuration of pages, and mobile usability.
+This section shows users’ behavior data, like how pages load, HTTPS configuration, and mobile usability.

 Core Web Vitals

-- Largest Contentful Paint (LCP): measures loading performance of the website.
+- Largest Contentful Paint (LCP): measures the website’s loading performance.
 The largest content should paint within 2.5 seconds when the page first starts loading.
 The LCP can be a text, image, or other media item.

 - First Input Delay (FID): measures interactivity.
 For a good user experience, pages should have an FID of 100 milliseconds or less.